Prom: Central America, South America and the Caribbean

 In Honduras, they are called "Cena de Graduacion", they are held in luxury hotels, also familiars of the graduating students are invited.
 This event is held only for private schools, the act consists on formal graduation and delivery of their diplomas, after that, a dinner is held between the graduating students and their familiars or friends in the same room which later will become in a dance floor for everyone.

 In Peru, proms—"Fiestas de Promoción"—are usually held at hotels, convention centers, or big residences.
 The dress code is formal.
 Some parents and teachers are often invited, but they don't stay the whole night.
 Dinner is served as well as alcoholic drinks and delicatessen.
 Breakfast is often served the next day, at around 6–7 am.
 There is a growing tradition to hold a pre-prom for the students in the class below the graduating class, and even a pre-pre-prom for the students in the class below that.
-Prom students often graduate being 15-16 years old and start university right after.
+Prom students often graduate being 15–16 years old and start university right after.

 In Trinidad and Tobago and most Caribbean countries, it is traditional for schools to hold a dance at the end of the CXC/GCE Advanced Level examination period.
 This is thrown simultaneously for fifth form and upper sixth form students during the months of June or July after the school's official graduation ceremony.
 It is colloquially referred to as grad or gradz.
 Most gradz are held in popular clubs, hotels, halls or simply on the school's grounds.
 Most schools allow students to bring dates, and a formal dress code is usually in effect.

-In Uruguay, the most usual is to make a senior trip after graduation instead of a graduation party, common destinations are Florianópolis and Bariloche.
-However some schools or the students themselves may also organize a party.
-Usually, a place is rented, and formal parties are held.
-Students are allowed to take one guest, as a friend or as a partner.
+In Uruguay, it is customary for students to undertake a senior trip upon graduation, with the most common destinations being Florianópolis, Camboriú and Bariloche.
+Additionally, “graduation parties” (fiestas de egresados) are widespread; these are large, formal events typically held in banquet halls or similar venues and lasting until dawn, taking place at the end of the academic year, between November and December.
+Depending on the school, receptions involving students’ families may also be organized.